danielbodnar/awesome-stars/README.md

 ## ruby

+- [neikei/syntaxchecks](https://github.com/neikei/syntaxchecks) - Syntaxchecks for Bash, PHP, Python, Ruby, Yaml and Crontab files.
+Ready to use with Jenkins, Bamboo, Bitbucket Pipelines and Travis CI.
 - [dpnishant/raptor](https://github.com/dpnishant/raptor) - Web-based Source Code Vulnerability Scanner
 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
 - [philnash/pwned](https://github.com/philnash/pwned) - 😱 An easy, Ruby way to use the Pwned Passwords API.